zBotta/reportingAgent/README.md

 - **BERTscore**: precision, recall and f1
 - **Bi-encoder similarity** (cosine similarity between outputs sequences)
 - **Cross-encoder similarity** (best score for evaluating texts with several sentences)

+# Training
+Withing the SFT framework, two training loss functions are used (see ``mods/trainingManager.py` class).:
+- A Cross-Entropy only loss function
+- A Distilled (KL divergence + cross-entropy) loss function

+The results of the training shown that distillation is not appropriate for generating one-paragraph (simple) reports, as they are deterministic and distillation from a teacher does not add any value to it.

+## Improving a base model
+We have obtained good results when training a *SmolLM2-360M-Instruct* model.
+An increase of **10%** on the Cross encoder similarity was obtained and **a dramatic reduction of the standard deviation** when comparing to the **base model**.
+The trained model can be downloaded at [DSTI's HuggingFace repo](https://huggingface.co/DSTI/smollm2-accident-reporter-360m-800) and also is included in the streamlit **web app** (`reportingAgent.py`).

 # Getting started